djangofan/html-test-site/README.md

 Get up and running with three steps:

-    Download the .zip distribution of this archive.
+    1. Download the .zip distribution of this archive.
 Unzip it anywhere.
-    Run with Gradle tasks "clean copyToLib compileJava".
-There is also a 'startWeb' Gradle task if you choose<br/> to use it but it isn't really necessary.
+    2. Run with Gradle tasks "clean copyToLib compileJava".
+There is also a 'startWeb' Gradle task if you choose to use it but it isn't really necessary.
-    Run the included 'startWeb.bat' directly. (startWeb.sh coming soon)
+    3. Run the included 'startWeb.bat' directly. (startWeb.sh coming soon)

 GitHub Site URL